-- independent directors represent at least half the Board of Directors; - the Board dedicates specific spaces to the Committees' "investigation" activities during Board meetings; - only concerning the Internal Control and Risk Management Committee, the issuer is not controlled by another listed company, or subject to direction and coordination.
+- independent directors represent at least half the Board of Directors; - the Board dedicates specific spaces to the Committees' "investigation" activities during Board meetings;

+only concerning the Internal Control and Risk Management Committee, the issuer is not controlled by another listed company, or subject to direction and coordination, and Autogrill's governance is perfectly consistent with said indications.

 Since, as specified in section 4.1 above, the Company did not deem it appropriate to adopt a succession plan for Executive Directors, the contribution to the preparation of any such plan is among the activities of the Appointment Committee that are not currently carried out by the Board of Directors.

 Furthermore, since the Shareholders' Meeting did not authorize, in general or preventatively, exceptions to the no competition obligation for Directors, established by art.
 2390 CC - as indicated in section 4.3 above - the Board is not called to perform any evaluation, to be consequently reported during the first meeting called, concerning any issue or problem for the purpose of that authorization.

 Finally, we specify that no difficulties have so far been encountered by the Shareholders in suggesting candidates for election or by the Board in co-opting directors pursuant to art.
-2386 CC and art.
-10 of the Bylaws.
+2386 CC and article 10 of the Bylaws.